Davorin Štetner: Fédération Internationale de l'Automobile and motorsports

-Štetner entered motorsports world in 2011, after acquiring F1 media rights for Croatia.
-With the goal to help young motorsport talents same year he is starting Kreator Racing team with drivers in Formula Renault Italia and Karting Championship of Croatia.
+Štetner entered the motorsports world in 2011, after acquiring F1 media rights for Croatia.
+In the same year, he started the Kreator Racing team with the goal of helping young motorsport talents.
+The team has drivers in Formula Renault Italia and the Karting Championship of Croatia.
 Kreator Racing is now one of the most successful motorsport teams in Croatia with more than 25 titles of the Champions (karting, motocross, Formula Renault Italia).
-In 2011, he accepted call from the national autosport authorities CAKF and became a board member.
-In 2017, he was appointed deputy president.
-In 2019, he was elected president for the first time and in 2021 for the second term.
-He obtained a role of the president until end of 2023.
-The main legacy of his terms is financial consolidation and clearing the federation's debts.
-In 2024, he responded to a call from Macedonian federation and was elected president of the ASN.
+In 2011, he accepted calls from the national autosport authority, CAKF and became a board member.
+In 2017, he was appointed deputy president, and in 2019, he was elected president for the first time and reelected in 2021.
+He held the role of president until the end of 2023.
+The main legacies of his presidency are financial consolidation and clearing the federation's debts.
+In 2024, he responded to a call from the Macedonian federation and was elected president of the ASN.

-Since his start as a delegate in the Fédération Internationale de l'Automobile in 2019, Štetner was appointed to the FIA ASN Development Task Force which was one of the most important FIA bodies managing and helping national federations (ASN's) to develop.
-Since 2020, Štetner was a member of the FIA Digital Motor Sport working group which created all preparations for the digital sport to be recognized as motorsport discipline.
+Štetner became a delegate in the Fédération Internationale de l'Automobile in 2019 and was appointed to the FIA ASN Development Task Force.
+This Task Force worked in managing and helping national federations (ASN's) to develop.
+In 2020, Štetner became a member of the FIA Digital Motor Sport working group, which began the preparations for digital sport to be recognised as a motorsport discipline.
 FIA Digital Motor Sport Working group was decommissioned at the end of 2020, when the new FIA eSports Commission (Formerly FIA Digital Motor Sport Commission) was introduced with Štetner as a member.
 He was on the commission until 2024.

-From 2019. he is member of the board of the FIA Central European Zone which consists of 16 countries.
-He was member of the General Assembly of the Croatian Olympic Committee (2022/2023).
-He was one of the key people for bringing FIA World Rally Championship to Croatia in 2021.
+Since 2019, he has been a member of the board of the FIA Central European Zone, which consists of 16 countries.
+In 2023, he was a member of the General Assembly of the Croatian Olympic Committee.
+He was one of the key people for bringing the FIA World Rally Championship to Croatia in 2021.

-Croatian Investors & Business angels Association
+Croatian Investors & Business Angels Association

-In 2011 Štetner joined Croatian Investors & Business Angels Association - CRANE - where he started to invest in startup companies.
-He first became a board member and became president in 2015.
-He is maintaining his third mandate at the helm of CRANE.
-In 2018, he was elected a board member of the European Business Angels Network - EBAN and in 2020 was re-elected on this position.
-EBAN is one of the major Business Angels and investors unions in the World and it is headquartered in Brussels. Štetner invested in many startup companies and is mentoring and helping young Entrepreneurs worldwide.
+In 2011, Štetner joined the Croatian Investors & Business Angels Association - CRANE - where he started to invest in startup companies.
+He first became a board member and became president in 2015; he is maintaining his third mandate in CRANE.

+In 2018, he was elected a board member of the European Business Angels Network - EBAN and in 2020 was re-elected to this position.
+EBAN is one of the major Business Angels and investors unions in the world, and it is based in Brussels.